 • Important: If Arc SQL Servers exist in multiple subscriptions, you’ll need to manually grant Reader access after deployment (see Cross-Subscription Monitoring Setup section)

 The solution leverages Azure Resource Graph through Log Analytics to query Arc SQL Servers across all accessible subscriptions.
-Here’s how it works:
+Here’s how each query works:

 arg("").resources